riaandeventer/watch_next/README.md

 # Semantic Similarity (NLP) - Recommend movies a viewer might like

-This program measure similarities of a movie description that a user watched with other movies that are available.
+This program measures similarities of a movie description that a user watched with other movies that are available.

 ## Description